Who We Are and What We Do

 Most people who are experiencing homelessness are either temporarily without a permanent residence as the result of a crisis such as loss of a job, or persistently unhoused due to chronic disabilities or other wellness factors.

-In 2003, observing the situations that unhoused people are forced into, Tim Cooper, the former Hyde Park Mennonite pastor, gathered a group of people to address the conditions that being homelessness forces on people.
+In 2003, observing the situations that people experiencing homelessness are forced into, Tim Cooper, the former Hyde Park Mennonite pastor, gathered a group of people to address the conditions that being unhoused forces on people.
 The dream of the group was to open a “catholic worker” hospitality day center that offered a comfortable place to sit, rest, read, or visit while providing the basic necessities for maintaining personal dignity.

 Realizing that there was no place in Boise where these services were offered, the group opened Corpus Christi House in December 2003 and in 2024, it has been renamed Corpus Commons.
 The name change symbolizes the open door as a shelter for people of all faiths and backgrounds.

-Since 2003 Corpus Commons has continued to be a place where the unhoused population of Boise can come during the day for a place to stay cool in the summer or warm up in the winter.
+Since 2003 Corpus Commons has continued to be a place where people experiencing homelessness in Boise can come during the day for a place to stay cool in the summer or warm up in the winter.
 Corpus offers a place to receive the human dignity that each person deserves and find support in community.

 Our Mission

-The mission of Corpus Commons is to offer hospitality and services to those in need in the city of Boise.
+The mission of Corpus Commons is to offer hospitality and services to people experiencing homelessness and extreme poverty in Boise, Idaho.

 We strive to: